ksu-cs-textbooks/cis300/content/z-courses/syllabi/_index.md

 ### Exams

-Exams will be given on the following dates:

-- Fri., Sept.
-20
-- Wed., Oct.
-23
-- Fri., Nov.
-22
+Exams dates can be found in Canvas.
+No final exam will be given.
 Each exam will be in place of a lab assignment for that day.
 They will each be worth one sixth (approx. 16.7%) of the final grade.
 Each exam will consist mostly of writing code. **Except under extreme circumstances (as judged by me), no make-up exams will be given.**

 #### Grading Scale